Richthofen Film Part 1

 Locations may include: Vicinity of Douai, France; Marckebeeke, Courtrai, Belgium; Avesnes-le-Sec, Cambrai; Awoingt airfield, Cambrai; Lechelle; Cappy (on the Somme); Begneux; Monthussart Ferme; Puisieux Ferme.

 Handwritten title from original film can: "Richthofen Film, Aufgenommen von A.H.G.
 Fokker".
 Bechtler Collection Tape #9.
-VQ: New video transfers with color re-balanced were made 10/29/03.
-In addition, tapes 2546 and 2547 were combined onto one tape.
+In addition, Film IDs 2546 and 2547 were combined onto one tape.
 There is no PAL version of this tape.

 Biography / History: